Table of Contents

 Boundaries of the Posterior Abdominal Wall

-The posterior abdominal wall is surrounded:
+The posterior abdominal wall is defined:

 - Anteriorly by the anterolateral abdominal muscles, the retroperitoneal organs, and the parietal peritoneum